 Another surgical procedure that is sometimes required is the removal of the fleshy piece of gum under the lip between the front teeth.
 If this fleshy gum (called a fraenum) is large it can contribute to a gap forming between the two front teeth and its removal is needed as part of an overall treatment plan to improve the look of the smile.

 There are numerous reasons why patients can benefit from orthodontic treatment.
-In patients suffering from hypodontia, the teeth that are present usually drift into the space of the missing tooth/teeth leaving unevenly sized gaps.
+In patients who have hypodontia the teeth that are present usually drift into the space of the missing tooth/teeth leaving unevenly sized gaps.
 These gaps are usually either too small or too large to fit an ideal sized tooth.
 Hence, orthodontic treatment can benefit patients by moving their teeth to the correct locations and therefore creating the ideal amount of space for the most cosmetic tooth replacement.
 Sometimes, it may be possible to close the spaces where teeth are missing and eliminate the need for a replacement tooth.

 How early can treatment start?